Sign in

 With the move to the electrification of new build properties, it has become more complex to track bills based on energy usage and unregulated energy.
 As such, the below now quantifies the savings new builds offer with respect to regulated energy – heating, hot water and lighting.

-Calculations are based on the Ofgem price cap from October 2024, using data from EPC registrations of new and existing properties in the year to 30 September 2024.
+Calculations are taken from HBF and Octopus Energy Watt a Save report, using data from EPC registrations of new and existing properties in the year to December 2025.

 Watt A Save - gas icon

-New build homes emit 65% less carbon a year
+New build homes emit up to 74% less carbon a year

 Watt A Save - light bulb icon

-The average new build house owner will pay just over £800 a year for these utilities, compared to £1,789 for those in older properties.
-This is a yearly saving of £979.
+The average new build house owner will pay just over £1,574 a year to run, compared to £2,192 for those in older properties rated EPC G or F. This is a yearly saving of £618.

 Average carbon savings

-On average, new build properties emit 65% less carbon than older counterparts, cutting annual emissions by 2.29 tonnes per property.
+On average, new build homes emit up to 74% less carbon than older properties, reducing annual emissions by around 1,080kg per home.

 EPC ratings data